 - Extension (list of allowed or forbidden tuples).
-An optimized algorithm should be automatically selected for binary constraints (AC3-bit+rm) [10] or MDD [21]. - Linear (a·x+b·y+... {= / < / ≤ / ≠} k).
+An optimized algorithm should be automatically selected for binary constraints (AC3-bit+rm) [11] or MDD [20]. - Linear (a·x+b·y+... {= / < / ≤ / ≠} k).
 Bound consistency (except for ≠) [7] or full domain consistency for ternary constraints (using residues).

-All other documented MiniZinc constraints are supported via decomposition or reformulation.
-All other XCSP3 constraints selected for the 2017 competition are supported via decomposition or reformulation.
-Some XCSP3 constraints are not supported.
+All FlatZinc constraints are supported, and other documented MiniZinc constraints are supported via provided decomposition or reformulation.
+All XCSP3 constraints selected for the 2018 competition are supported via (trivial) decomposition or reformulation.
+Some XCSP3 constraints may not be supported.